robinmalburn/sublime-tabfilter/README.md

 # Tab Filter

-Tab Filter is a simple sublime plugin to filter the open tabs in the current window, allowing for quicker switching amongst existing tabs.
+Tab Filter is a Sublime Text 2 plugin to filter the open tabs in the current window, allowing for quicker switching amongst existing tabs.

 ## Installation